-The following is a list of resources useful for Scottish GPs and pharmacists.
+The following is a list of resources useful for Scottish GPs, pharmacists, nurses and other healthcare professionals.
 This page can be referred to at

 - The Royal College of GPs (RCGP) runs a Lyme Disease Spotlight Project with lots of resources.

 - RCGP have created a very useful Lyme Disease Toolkit for GPs.

 - The RCGP and Lyme Disease Action Lyme disease e-Learning module is endorsed by the NICE Quality Standard for Lyme disease and free to all registered clinicians.